 - Construction Site Storm Water Runoff Control (Rule 5)

 - Post - Construction Storm Water Runoff Control (Rule 5)

 - Pollution Prevention and Good Housekeeping

-This IDEM-issued permit allows for the discharge of the Boiler No. 4 Dewatering Bin to St. Joseph Lake.
-Monthly water quality sampling and reporting is performed to ensure the water quality of the lake is maintained.
+This IDEM-issued permit allows for the discharge of the Boiler No. 4 Dewatering Bin which also includes reject water from a reverse osmosis system to St. Joseph Lake.
+Monthly water quality sampling and reporting are performed to ensure the water quality of the lake is maintained.

 Integrated Contingency Plan and Spill Prevention and Contingency Control Plan